ietf-teep/teep-over-http/draft-ietf-teep-otrp-over-http.md

 layer at which TEEP-over-HTTP would be implemented.)
 Otherwise, processing continues as follows.

-When an HTTP POST request is received with an empty body, the TEEP/HTTP Server invokes the TAM's "ProcessConnect" API.
-The TAM will then pass back a (possibly empty) message buffer.
+When an HTTP POST request is received with an empty body, this indicates a request for a new TEEP session, and the TEEP/HTTP Server invokes the TAM's "ProcessConnect" API.
+The TAM will then pass back a message buffer.

-When an HTTP POST request is received with a non-empty body, the TEEP/HTTP Server passes the request body to the TAM (e.g., using the "ProcessTeepMessage" API mentioned in
+When an HTTP POST request is received with a non-empty body, this indicates a message on an existing TEEP session, and the TEEP/HTTP Server passes the request body to the TAM (e.g., using the "ProcessTeepMessage" API mentioned in
 {{I-D.ietf-teep-architecture}}).
 The TAM will then pass back a (possibly empty) message buffer.